B3C: A Minimalist Approach to Offline Multi-Agent Reinforcement Learning: Background and Related Works

+where $\theta_{\pi}^i$ is Agent $i$'s actor parameter.
 A main benefit of FACMAC over prior works such as MADDPG~\cite{lowe2017multi} is leveraging non-linear factorization.
-However, in offline settings, value factorization techniques remain underexplored—recent research still relies on linear factorization~\cite{yang2021believe, wang2024offline} or omits it by using a non-factored critic.
+However, in offline settings, value factorization techniques remain underexplored---recent research still relies on linear factorization~\cite{yang2021believe, wang2024offline} or omits it by using a non-factored critic.
 In this paper, to investigate value factorization for offline settings, we adopt FACMAC to build upon the recent achievements.